Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

+In passing, we note that the dissipative processes considered here are single phonon relaxation mechanisms.
+In principle, at sufficiently high temperatures, multi-phonon processes arising from, e.g. thermally populated acoustic modes, could dominate relaxation due to single phonon optical phonons.
+A precise accounting for this is complicated by the lack of momentum resolved couplings for acoustic modes.
+Moreover, it is unclear if they play a significant role in \ch{K3C60} as acoustic modes are believed to not have significant coupling to electrons in the material \cite{Gunnarsson_04}.
+Nevertheless, a quantitative accounting of the relevance of multi-phonon processes should be developed to study the relaxation of driven superconducting systems.

+\textit{Mapping to \ch{K3C60}}---In this section we articulate our microscopic model, describing how it captures essential features of $\ch{K3C60}$.
+We begin by reviewing the literature relevant to the phonon-pairing based (alternatively, the inverse Hunds) theory of superconductivity \ch{K3C60} and use it to guide an association between our effective two electronic band, single phonon model and the e.g. three band, five phonon physics of $\ch{K3C60}$.
+Our goal is to achieve quantitative estimates that dictate how plausible our pictures of longevity are to explaining the metastable superconductivity uncovered in $\ch{K3C60}$.

-In this section we review details and literature of \ch{K3C60}, in order to match our model to $\rm K_3C_{60}$ and derive realistic parameters.
-The prevailing consensus on the origin of high-$T_c$ equilibrium, s-wave superconductivity in \ch{K3C60} implicates an interplay between attraction facilitated by Jahn-Teller Hg modes that are strongly coupled to partially filled $t_{1u}$ bands and strong electronic correlations that arise from the materials proximity to the Mott transition \cite{Gunnarsson_04, nomura}.
-The latter leads to a dramatic suppression of charge fluctuations and significant renormalization of both the onsite Coulomb repulsion (in the absence of substantial Tomalchev-Anderson renormalization) and the bandwidth ($W \to ZW$, where the quasi-particle residue, $Z \ll 1$), due to Brinkman-Rice physics \cite{Gunnarsson_04}.
+We begin by unpacking the predominant theory regarding the origin of high-$T_{\textrm{c}}$ equilibrium, s-wave superconductivity in \ch{K3C60} which implicates an interplay between attraction facilitated by Jahn-Teller Hg modes that are strongly coupled to partially filled $t_{1u}$ bands and strong electronic correlations that arise from the materials proximity to the Mott transition \cite{Gunnarsson_04, Capone2002, nomura}.
+The latter leads to a dramatic suppression of charge fluctuations and significant renormalization of both the onsite Coulomb repulsion (in the absence of Tomalchev-Anderson renormalization, due to the large values of $\omega$ as compared to $E_f$) and the bandwidth ($W \to ZW$, where the quasi-particle residue, $Z \ll 1$), due to Brinkman-Rice physics \cite{Gunnarsson_04}.
 The Jahn-Teller modes induce an ``inverse Hund's'' coupling via the dynamical Jahn-Teller effect that provides the attractive pairing glue for local Cooper pairs.
-Crucially, as the Jahn-Teller interaction is ``traceless'' with respect to the charged degrees of freedom, the suppression of charge fluctuations due to Mott physics does not affect the attractive inverse Hund's coupling, as opposed to electron-phonon interactions with Ag modes which couple to the density \cite{Gunnarsson_04}: strong electron-phonon interactions and electronic correlations work cooperatively to lead to a $T_c \sim 20K$.
+Crucially, as the Jahn-Teller interaction is ``traceless'' with respect to the charge degrees of freedom, the suppression of charge fluctuations due to Mott repulsion does not effect the attractive inverse Hund's coupling, as opposed to electron-phonon interactions with Ag modes which couple to the density \cite{Gunnarsson_04}: strong electron-phonon interactions and electronic correlations work cooperatively to lead to a $T_{\textrm{c}} \sim 20K$.